MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-customize.md

 ## Customize work item types

 Each work item type defines the fields that capture and store information.
-You can customize existing work item types in the following ways to support specific SAFe tracking requirements.
+You can customize existing work item types in the following ways to support specific SAFe® tracking requirements.

 - [Add a custom field](#add-custom-field) to support tracking budget costs, value streams, or customer-centric information
 - [Customize existing fields](#customize-fields), such as modifying the picklist or changing a field label